alastair10/CV/README.md

 ## Skills

-#### Understanding of Databases:

-- Worked with large and fragmented datasets using tools like Excel, SQL and Python as part of the Growth and Analytics team.

 ## Hobbies and Interests

 - Formula 1, cosmology, football (fantasy football), snowboarding, swimming, cross country running, and acoustic guitar.